Graph-aware Modeling of Brain Connectivity Networks: Statistical methods: a network-aware mixed effects model

 \subsection{Graph-aware variance structure}

-Returning to modeling dependence between edges, one reason to impose structure on the variance is computational as already mentioned, but there are other reasons.
-First, if we do not impose any assumptions on $V$, the decomposition $\Sigma=V+ZUZ^{T}$ is not unique and $V$ and $U$ are not identifiable.
-Thus we need assumptions, and the upside here is that we can incorporate network-level information into these assumptions, making the method ``graph-aware''.
+There are multiple reasons to impose structure on the variance, in addition to computational savings.
+With no additional assumptions on $V$, the decomposition $\Sigma=V+ZUZ^{T}$ is not unique, and $V$ and $U$ are not identifiable.
+There are multiple options for solving this identifiability problem, and incorporating network cell structure into variance assumptions, as we have done for the mean, has the additional benefit of being faithful to the data structure in the application.

-When modeling the mean, we imposed network structure on mean edge weights through network cells, and we can make use of the same cells when modeling the variance.
-In the decomposition $\Sigma=V+ZUZ^{T}$, the second term already has a block structure corresponding to network cells (by definition, $Z_{ij}=1$ if edge $i$ belongs to the $j$-th cell, thus $ZUZ^{T}$ is block-constant matrix), and it would be natural to impose some structure on $V$ that would allow $\Sigma$ to reflect network-level information.
-Figure~\ref{fig16} shows two examples of $V$ that preserve this structure, diagonal and block-diagonal.
-In both cases, the resulting covariance matrix of edge weights $\Sigma$ is a dense matrix, not diagonal or block-diagonal, and thus we still allow for dependency between all of the edge weights.
+Recall that we impose network structure through using cells $(a,b)$.
+In the decomposition $\Sigma=V+ZUZ^{T}$, the second term already has a block structure corresponding to network cells, and it would be natural to impose some structure on $V$ that creates a structure corresponding to network cells in $\Sigma$.
+Figure~\ref{fig16} shows two examples that achieve this goal: a diagonal $V$ and a block-diagonal $V$.
+Diagonal $V$ allows for heteroscedastic noise at each edge (which we can estimate because we have multiple subjects), and block-diagonal $V$ further allows for dependence between edge noise variables belonging to the same network cell.
+In both cases, the resulting covariance matrix $\Sigma = V + Z U Z^{T}$ is dense, allowing for dependence between all edge weights.